Monet Water Lilies Art Lesson For Kids

 How Long Does This Lesson Take

-If you are doing this project in a classroom setting, it will take around 3-4 40-minute classes.
-If you are doing this project at home, it can take up to 1 hour to complete.
+If you are doing this project in a classroom setting, it will take 3-4 40-minute classes.
+If you are doing it at home, it can take up to 1 hour to complete.

 Water Lily Art Project Tutorial